carbon-design-system/carbon-platform/docs/day-to-day-development.md

 ```
 $ npm update
+$ npx --workspaces --include-workspace-root ncu --upgrade --target=minor
+$ npm install
 ```

+> Note: `major` or `patch` can be used, depending on the objective.

 To update the node modules only for a specific workspace, from the top-level in the repo, run: